Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/Test-Session-Report.md

 ## Evidence

 Video recordings are available for the reported findings.
-They are not included in this repository.

 ## Limitations